Where should you travel in 2025?

 More or less time?
 What to add or cut

 Truthfully, we think this is the perfect 7-day Iceland itinerary for your first trip and we wouldn’t change a thing!
-You’ll see so much in less than a week, but also have time to relax and soak up the beauty without being rushed.
+You’ll see so much in just one week, but also have time to relax and soak up the beauty without being rushed.

 If you are lucky and have some extra time, or if your trip is shorter, we have some suggestions for things you could add or cut from your Iceland itinerary: